 Strategies and Key Performance Indicators Strategy: Provide for Counsel at First App earance in all criminal matters in Sullivan County KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Continue to Develop Arraignment Panel of Attorneys currently there are 5 attorneys on the Panel.
 The Administrator has had to join the panel making the total available attorneys 6.
 I have an open RFP seeking continuous recruitment of attorneys to join the panel.
 While I will attempt to recruit additioanl attorneys, it appears that there may need for a different solution such as the creation of a Centralized Arraignment Part.
-10 attorneys or the creation of a Centralized Arraignment Part Analyze arraignment data by type of top Analyze arraignment outcomes by type of crime: Violent Felony; other Compliance with Bail Reform charge and arraignment outcome felony; misdemeanor and violations; etc. Compliance with ball Reform KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Seek grant funding to improve the quality of mandated indigent legal representation This Office works together with the instituional providers; i.e. Sullivan Legal Aid Panel and Sulivan County Conflict Legal Aid and private attorneys on the 18B panel to provide them with funding to improve legal services and entice experienced private attorneys to accept 18B Apply for all opportunities for funding from th State of New York assignments Staate and Improve an align of Logal Parase Key Initiatives for 2024 entation to Indigent Defendants in Criminal Matter and Indigent Parer t in Family Court Proceedings KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Adoption of a formal Assigned Counsel Program Plan Development of a formal written Assigned Counsel Program Plan including qualifications; training; and other programs to enhance the quality of legal representation of indigent persons in Sullivan County.
+10 attorneys or the creation of a Centralized Arraignment Part Analyze arraignment data by type of top charge and arraignment outcome Analyze arraignment outcomes by type of crime: Violent Felony; other felony; misdemeanor and violations; etc. Compliance with Bail Reform Strategy: Provide Quality Legal Represent KEY PERFORMANCE INDICATOR(S) ation to Indigent Defendants in Criminal Cases and Indigent Parents in CALCULATION METHODOLOGY Family Court Proceedings TARGET KEY PERFORMANCE INDICATOR(S) Seek grant funding to improve the quality of mandated indigent legal CALCULATION METHODOLOGY This Office works together with the instituional providers; i.e. Sullivan Legal Aid Panel and Sulivan County Conflict Legal Aid and private attorneys on the 18B panel to provide them with funding to improve representation legal services and entice experienced private attorneys to accept 18B assignments Key Initiatives for 2024 Strategy: Improve qualiry of Legal Repres entation to Indigent Defendants in Criminal Matter and Indigent Paren nt in Family Court Proceedings KEY PERFORMANCE INDICATOR(S) CALCULATION METHODOLOGY TARGET Adoption of a formal Assigned Counsel Program Plan Development of a formal written Assigned Counsel Program Plan including qualifications; training; and other programs to enhance the quality of legal representation of indigent persons in Sullivan County.
 Formal adoption by Resolution of the Sullivar County Legislature in the first half of 2024.